 When we say Theater of Soul makes music of universal appeal, we mean that it is not offensive to anyone, yet it is substantive.
-It is substantive, but accessible.
-I am aware of the appeal of the human voice and its effect on people's moods.
-This is a music of consciousness, as innocent-sounding as it is.
+It is substantive, yet accessible.
+It is music of consciousness and innocence and adult recognition.
 I come from the jazz world.
 I am old enough to remember when jazz was eschewed by the general public, and pooh-poohed by the academics and their institutions.
-Today, jazz has earned respect, and those who struggled for respectability are iconic, yet I long for the days before institutions and intellectualism, commercialism, and “projects” exerted such a force on the music.
+Today, jazz has earned respect, and many of those who struggled for respectability have earned iconic status, yet I long for the days before institutions and intellectualism, commercialism, and “projects” exerted such a force on the music.
 The music of John Coltrane, Miles Davis, Thelonious Monk, Dizzy Gillespie, Duke Ellington, Art Blakey and other "less important" artists affected us--that is, all of us who cared--deeply, viscerally.
 Most of us felt no need for intellectual analysis, yet knew the music was important, that it contained within it all of our history and all of our hearts.
 And today?

 To a large extent, the public has abandoned the music, but to an equal extent many of the musicians of today have abandoned the public.
-On the other hand, there is some exciting music being made, as well.
+This is not to say that there is no exciting music being made.
+Quite the contrary.
 You can't have it both ways, I suppose.
 Or can you?
-Try listening to the music of Theater of Soul or, for jazz in a purer form, listen to the terribly under-rated alto saxophonist Sonny Fortune; technically superior, lyrically emotive, melodically sophisticated.
-Brilliance and clarity, emotion and maturity.
-Pure art.
+Theater of Soul attempts to be a cog in the wheel of progress, to return to days of technical facility and emotive expression in newer forms that use electronics innovative ways.

 Monk danced and Coleman Hawkins did what he did.
 Call it what you will, but they communicated.
 There is no doubt of that.
 At one time, I memorized and scatted, note for note, his most famous solo, that on Body and Soul from 1936.
 I used to know it.
 But we had to eat.
 Bills had to be paid.